jkkim401/Memristor_FLLM/README.md

 *   **`fl_client.py`:** Defines the Flower client using LoRA for efficient fine-tuning.
 *   **`fl_server.py`:** Defines the Flower server, FedAvg aggregation strategy, and simulation setup.
 *   **`main.py`:** Entry point script to start the federated learning simulation.

-## Notes

-*   The implementation assumes PyTorch.
-*   All code includes English comments.
-*   Files exceeding 200 lines were not strictly necessary based on current implementation but the structure allows for easy expansion.
-*   MIMIC-IV data access is crucial and must be handled by the user.
-*   The current implementation uses a simplified model configuration in `fl_server.py` for potentially faster simulation.
-Adjust `model_config` there for larger models.
-*   Evaluation currently focuses on training/validation loss.
-Further metrics (e.g., perplexity, task-specific accuracy) can be added.